ticianavalle/2016goals/README.md

 ## Finish at least 16 games from my library (7/16)
 ### Xbox360/XOne
-1. Rise of the Tomb Raider
+1. Rise of the Tomb Raider - finished
-2. Life is Strange
+2. Life is Strange - finished
-3. Limbo
+3. Limbo - finished
-4. The Witcher 2 - Assassins of Kings
+4. The Witcher 2 - Assassins of Kings - finished
 5. The Witcher 3 - The Wild Hunt *
 6. Ryse son of rome *
 7. The Walking Dead Season 1 *